-A combined group that does not pay the tax due on or before the original due date must pay interest on the amount of underpayment.
-Interest is charged from the date of the original due date of the return (determined without regard to an extension of time to file) to the date the tax is paid.
+If the combined group does not pay the tax due on or before the original due date, it must pay interest on the amount of underpayment from the original due date of the return (without regard to an extension of time to file).
 Exclude from the interest computation any amount shown on line 52a or 52b, first installment of estimated tax for next period.
 Interest is always due, without any exceptions, on any underpayment of tax.
-An extension of time for filing does not extend the due date for payment of tax.
+An extension of time for filling does not extend the due date for payment of tax.